-There are 3 types of admins as explained in this article.
+There are 3 types of admins you can have in your system.

-Any admin is billed according to the highest tier that that admin was in during the payment cycle.
+Each admin is billed according to the highest admin level that that admin was during the 30 day payment cycle.

 I think an example explains it best:

 Let’s say your billing cycle is on the first of every month.
-Let’s say you have a SUPER admin called Joe in your system.
-As part of some changes in your organization on the 10th of the month you make Joe a ASSISTANT admin.
-At that point, you will see that Joe is pending ASSISTANT until they log in again in which case the system will log them out and log them in again with their new abilities.
+Let’s say you have a SUPER admin called Taylor in your system.
+As part of some changes in your organization on the 10th of the month you make Taylor an ASSISTANT admin.
+At that point, you will see that Taylor is pending ASSISTANT until they log in again.
+Once Taylor logs in the system will log them out and log them in again with their new abilities.

-Since Joe was a SUPER admin part of the month, you will be charged according to the SUPER admin tier for that admin regardless of the fact that they are now an ASSISTANT admin.
-The following payment cycle, Joe will be billed as an assistant admin.
-He will stay at this rate until another change is made.
+Since Taylor was a SUPER admin for part of the payment cycle, you would be charged according to the SUPER admin level they were at regardless of the fact that they are now an ASSISTANT admin.
+The following payment cycle, Taylor will be billed as an ASSISTANT admin only.
+They will stay at this rate until another change is made.

-Another variable: If you upgrade Joe the next month back to full time, even if it is on the 29th of the month you will be charged for him for that payment cycle as well.
+Another variable: If you upgrade Taylor the next month (next payment cycle) back to a SUPER admin, even if it is on the 29th of the month you will be charged for their higher admin level for that payment cycle as well.